 FREQUENTLY ASKED QUESTIONS

 INCRUSE is a prescription medicine used to treat chronic obstructive pulmonary disease (COPD).
-COPD is a chronic lung disease that includes chronic bronchitis, emphysema, or both.
+COPD is a long-term (chronic) lung disease that includes chronic bronchitis, emphysema, or both.
 INCRUSE is used long term as 1 inhalation, 1 time each day, to improve symptoms of COPD for better breathing.

 COPD is a condition that makes it hard to breathe, and worsens over time.
 COPD includes chronic bronchitis, emphysema, or both.